nacx/personal-site/content/about/index.md

 </div>
 <br/>

 I am a researcher in cloud computing, virtualization and container technologies, and open source community contributor.
-My research interests revolve around distributed and highly concurrent systems, large cloud infrastructures, networking and SDN, and security.
+My research interests revolve around distributed and highly concurrent systems, large cloud infrastructures, networking, and security.

 Currently working as the Security Lead at [Tetrate](https://tetrate.io) and building a Service Mesh platform for the hybrid and multi-cloud world.